troglobit/pimd/FAQ.md

   See the file [README-config.md][config] for details.

+* Q: I have set the `phyint dr-priority` to 10, but another router is still elected as DR, why?

+  This happens when not all routers on a LAN advertise the *DR Priority* option in PIM Hello messages.
+Check with tcpdump or wireshark to find the culprit.
+Versions of pimd older than v2.3.0 did not support the *DR Priority* option.

 * Q: How do I configure pimd to do FOO?

   See file [README-config.md][config].
 If the answer is not there, send